All Episodes

 There is no private company in China.

-You know, taking on these issues of big tech is one of the reasons why I'm glad I was appointed the Senate Commerce Committee.
+You know, taking on these issues of big tech is one of the reasons why I'm glad I was appointed to the Senate Commerce Committee.

-Uh, we're gonna have a lot of those kinds of issues that come up.
+We're going to have a lot of those kinds of issues that come up.

 Thank you for taking the stands you have in the past and the stands you're taking now for the American people.

-And as you just said, for our kids, my case for my grandkids, these are huge issues, big implications.
+And as you just said, for our kids, my case, for my grandkids, these are huge issues, big implications.

 Senator Schmidt, thanks for being with us.